Web Interface Import Data

 0406125651_My_Site

-The route import feature lets you load a KML or KMZ polyline describing a route for analysis.
+The route import feature lets you load a CSV, KML or KMZ polyline describing a route for analysis.
 This is a more advanced and powerful alternative to the “route analysis” tool which is only a freehand “quick look” against the start position.

 Load in the KML to render it on the map and then create or reload a heatmap layer.
 This layer can be either an “area” calculation or a multisite heatmap using the MANET tool.